sharathtekk/ai-launchpad/README.md

 4. **Copy the .env.example file to .env and add your API keys**

+    The repo is organized into several modules.
+Each module will have its own `.env.example` corresponding to the required API keys for that module.
+Copy the `.env.example` file to `.env` and add your API keys.

     If on MacOS or Linux you can run the following command:

     ```bash
     cp .env.example .env
     ```

-    The required API keys are:
+    **Langgraph module**

+    For the Langgraph module you need the following keys:
     - [OPENAI_API_KEY](https://platform.openai.com/account/api-keys) (required)
     - [TAVILY_API_KEY](https://tavily.com/) (required)
     - [LANGSMITH_API_KEY](https://smith.langchain.com/) (optional)

     We use OpenAI as the LLM provider and Tavily as the search engine.
-I also highly recommend getting a free Langsmith API key for tracing and monitoring.
-This is a critical tool for debugging and optimizing AI applications.
+I also highly recommend getting a free Langsmith API key for observability which is critical for debugging and optimizing AI applications.

     The project also has the Anthropic (langchain_anthropic) and Ollama (langchain_ollama) langchain integrations installed so you can easily switch to Anthropic or Ollama models if you prefer.